 Here are some steps to help you get started building an effective emergency fund:

 1. Open a savings account.
 The first step is to open a savings account at your bank.
 You may choose to keep your emergency fund in a high-yield savings account or a money market account to get the most bang for every saved buck.
-Keep in mind that, no matter which kind of account you choose, it's critical that you be able to access your money when it's needed most.
+Keep in mind that, no matter which kind of account you choose, it's critical that you’re able to access your money when it's needed most.

 2. Determine how much you need to save.
 A useful guideline is to save at least three to six months' worth of basic living expenses (think rent or mortgage payments, utility bills, food costs, gas or transportation costs, etc.).
 You can use PNC's Safety Net Calculator to determine how much you should aim to have in your account.